Aliases for NISCH Gene

 GeneCards Summary for NISCH Gene

 NISCH (Nischarin) is a Protein Coding gene.
-Diseases associated with NISCH include silent myocardial infarction.
+Diseases associated with NISCH include silent myocardial infarction and congestive heart failure.
 Among its related pathways are Hypothetical Network for Drug Addiction and EPH-Ephrin signaling.
 GO annotations related to this gene include identical protein binding and phosphatidylinositol binding.
 An important paralog of this gene is STK11IP.

 UniProtKB/Swiss-Prot Summary for NISCH Gene